Home

 Good w/Other Pets

-Size- Show dogs stand about 12" high and weigh between 19-28 pounds.
+Size- Show dogs stand about 12" high at the shoulders and weigh between 19-28 pounds.
 Males tend to be the larger of the two.
 They don't need a great deal of exercise.
 They are just as comfortable in an apartment as they are in a large home.

-Friendly- French Bulldogs are loving and very "people friendly" and they typically get along well with other animals.
-This breed also enjoys the company of well behaved children, but does not deal well with abuse from toddlers.
-Interactions with small children should be closely monitored.
+Friendly- French Bulldogs are loving and very "people friendly" and typically get along well with other animals.
+This breed also enjoys the company of well behaved children, but interactions with small children should be closely monitored.

-Trainability-Bulldogs are quick learners...
-When they want to be!
+Trainability- Bulldogs are quick learners- When they want to be!
 A dog who doesn't want to do something can be amazingly stubborn.
 Just ask a bulldog owner.
-Patience will earn you greater results when training this breed.
+These are not the best dogs for obedience enthusiasts.

 Excitability- More sensitive than quick-tempered, an adult French Bulldog is normally gentle and easy going.